Swaminathan02/Credit-Card-Spam-Detection/README.md

 Amount: The transferred Amount

 To run the code,
-Download the CSV file -> take the location of the file -> And, Add that location in the place of 'file' variable present in the medical-insurance-ml.ipynb file.
+As the CSV file is 44mb i have made it a Zip file, So, Download the Zip file -> Extract it -> Take the CSV file -> Take the location of the file -> And, Add that location in the place of 'file' variable present in the medical-insurance-ml.ipynb file.